+Objective A:

-Objective A: Update and expand RIHPHC's statewide historic property survey data to ensure that survey data remains a useful tool and expand access to more Rhode Islanders.
+Update and expand RIHPHC's statewide historic property survey data to ensure that survey data remains a useful tool and expand access to more Rhode Islanders.
 The RIHPHC will continue to document the full range of historic properties by location, period, type, and association.
-A comprehensive update of the statewide survey data will also provide an opportunity to prioritize the identification of Modern, postwar and recent past architecture and landscapes, and resources significant to underrepresented communities and update critical documentation of historic places threatened by climate change and sea level rise.
+A comprehensive update of the statewide survey data will also provide an opportunity to prioritize the identification of Modern, post-WWII and recent past architecture and landscapes, and resources significant to underrepresented communities and update critical documentation of historic places threatened by climate change and sea level rise.

-- 1. Collaborate with municipalities and provide technical and financial assistance to cities and towns that are updating historic property and archaeological site surveys. - 2.
+- 1. Work with cities and towns to provide technical and financial assistance for updating historic property and archaeological site surveys. - 2.
 Promote the use of Certified Local Government (CLG) grants for eligible municipalities to update and maintain historic property and archaeological site surveys.
-Provide special consideration for CLG grant applications that address the effects of climate change and sea level rise. - 3.
+Provide special consideration for CLG grant applications that address the effects of climate change and/or sea level rise. - 3.
 Encourage the use of National Park Service Underrepresented Communities and Certified Local Government grants by eligible organizations. - 4.
 Explore and implement new survey technology, including but not limited to GPS, GIS, and digital survey forms.